 Myasthenia gravis treatment medications may help patients manage their symptoms.
 Medications used to treat myasthenia gravis include:

-- Cholinesterase Inhibitors: Improve communication between nerves and muscles.
-Cholinesterase Inhibitors have been shown to enhance muscle contraction and strength; however, they may also cause diarrhea, nausea, and other side effects.
+- Cholinesterase Inhibitors: Improve communication between nerves and muscles and enhance muscle contraction and strength, though they may cause diarrhea, nausea, and other side effects.

-- Corticosteroids: Limit the production of antibodies that may contribute to myasthenia gravis symptoms.
-Corticosteroids may help myasthenia gravis patients temporarily relieve their symptoms, but prolonged use of these medications may cause weight gain, diabetes, and other long-term health issues.
+- Corticosteroids: Limit the production of antibodies that contribute to myasthenia gravis symptoms.
+Prolonged use may cause weight gain, diabetes, and other long-term health issues.

-- Immunosuppressants: Support the immune system.
-Myasthenia gravis patients may need to take immunosuppressants for several months before they notice the effects of these medications.
-Also, there are serious side effects associated with immunosuppressants, including liver or kidney damage and infection.
+- Immunosuppressants: Support the immune system, though patients may need to take them for several months before noticing effects.
+Serious side effects include liver or kidney damage and infection.

 2. Intravenous (IV) Therapy